automatic-controls/index/README.md

 - 🔥 Migrate to *GitHub*

 ### Airflow Parameter Updater
-*WebCTRL* add-on that imports and/or exports *.csv* data related to airflow microblocks in selected portions of the geographic tree.
+*WebCTRL* add-on that imports and exports *.csv* data related to airflow microblocks in selected portions of the geographic tree.

 - ✔ v1.0.0
 - ❄ Post to *ALCshare*